gtnao/github_deep_blame_mcp/README.md

 A Model Context Protocol (MCP) server that provides a tool to deeply analyze the history of a file in a GitHub repository.
 This tool goes beyond standard git blame by retrieving comprehensive information about pull requests that modified a specific file, including:

-- Pull request details (title, body, state, etc.)
+- Pull request details
 - Comments
 - Review comments
 - Reviews
 - File changes
+- Issues

 ## Requirements